How to Choose Sliding Doors

 - Saves space and offers clear movement.

 - Allows almost uninterrupted panoramic views.

 - Provide Privacy and intimacy.

 - Creates an illusion of open plan when glass doors are used.

 - Huge and customized design doors make a artistic statement.

 Disadvantages of Sliding Doors

 - Difficult to clean the tracks/rails

-- Minimal acoustic privacy as they cannot be sealed as tightly as traditional doors
+- Minimal acoustic privacy as we cannot seal as tightly them as traditional doors.

-How to Choose from Different Aspects of Sliding doors
+How to Choose from Unique Aspects of Sliding doors

 Here is a list of aspects to be considered and gives an idea on how to choose sliding doors from many types.